July 3rd, 2013

 Suddenly there was a voice from behind me.
 "She'll do."

-I turned around.
-There was a tall, bone-white man clad all in black whose eyes resembled stars standing there.
-Next to him was a girl who appeared fourteen, but her hair and clothing changed rapidly and with no discernible pattern.
+I turned around without thinking and was disoriented by my sudden ability to move.
+It took a moment before I could take in the two figures in front of me.
+There was a tall, bone-white man clad in black standing there.
+His eyes resembled stars, but his face almost seemed bored.
+Next to him was a girl who appeared to be fourteen, but her hair and clothing changed rapidly with no discernable pattern.
 One of her eyes was a bright blue, the other a poisonous green.

 The girl spoke, with a voice that constantly changed tone and volume, "Oh, she'll more than do.
 She'll run and hide and fight and know and see and scream and kill and make and live.
 So much fun!"